onzfonz/comp227/src/content/7/en/part7e.md

 The most recent list can be found [here](https://owasp.org/www-project-top-ten/).
 The same risks can be found from one year to another.

-At the top of the list, we find <i>injection</i>, which means that e.g. text sent using a form in an application is interpreted completely differently than the software developer had intended.
+At the top of the list, we find **injection**, which means that e.g. text sent using a form in an application is interpreted completely differently than the software developer had intended.
 The most famous type of injection is probably [SQL injection](https://stackoverflow.com/questions/332365/how-does-the-sql-injection-from-the-bobby-tables-xkcd-comic-work).

 For example, imagine that the following SQL query is executed in a vulnerable application: